 Krieger Mes & Graf v der Groeben regularly acts for international corporations from Europe, the United States and Asia – particularly in the context of large, concerted patent litigation campaigns involving multiple jurisdictions.
 The firm has excellent contacts with foreign law and patent attorney firms also specialising in patent litigation and advice/counselling in Europe and the United States, and these contacts are utilised in the course of such concerted actions.

 The firm represents large and medium-sized European, US and Asian companies in all industry and technology sectors, in particular in the engineering, chemical, biotechnology, pharmaceutical, automotive, telecommunications, electrical, electronics, consumer electronics and medical devices sectors.

 Krieger Mes & Graf v der Groeben is an international firm.
 All partners at the firm have studied or worked abroad.
-They manage international and cross-border litigations for renowned worldwide companies of various industries.
+They manage international and cross-border litigation for renowned worldwide companies in various industries.
 In this context, Krieger Mes & Graf v der Groeben relies on an established network of leading law firms in order to guarantee the best possible representation in corresponding countries.

 The firm’s excellent reputation has also been confirmed by third parties:

 - “A leading litigation office in patent law, focusing exclusively on industrial property rights” (JUVE 2010).

 - “One of the best and leading firms for patent litigation.
 Very impressive” (Chambers Europe 2013).